3M Military Earplug Lawsuit – You May be Entitled to Compensation

 In 2018, 3M settled a $9.1 million False Claims Act lawsuit with the U.S. Government after the government claimed 3M sold the earplugs to the U.S. military despite being aware the earplugs had a design defect that allowed them to gradually come loose from the ear.
 Now, veterans who suffered harm due to the reckless actions of 3M are coming forward to hold the company accountable through legal action so that they can get the compensation they’re entitled to.

-Make 3M answer – Get Joe on your side today
+Make 3M answer – Get our expert attorneys on your side today

 The military earplugs produced by 3M and issued to active military members from 2003-2015 were designed to provide hearing protection in two ways.
 Worn one way, and all noise with the exception of lower-level sounds – such as speech – would be blocked out.
 Worn the other way and all noise, including the harmful sound of gunfire and explosions, would not be allowed to enter the soldier’s ear canal.